Notary Public or lawyers assisting with Queensland mortgage documents

 Can a justice of the peace witness Queensland mortgage documents in New South Wales?

 Some banks, other financial institutions or lenders will not accept a justice of the peace as a witness.
 If this applies in your transaction, you should receive specific instructions listing who can be your witness.
 You should follow those instructions to avoid any problems, delays or additional cost.
-The benefit of using a justice of the peace (if permitted) is that it should be free of charge.
+The benefit of using the services of a justice of the peace (if permitted) is that it should be free of charge.
 A notary public or a lawyer will charge for their service.

 If in doubt, the notary public and the lawyers in our office can witness your Queensland mortgage documents in New South Wales and these have been accepted by the banks and other financial institutions or lenders in Queensland.